GiacomoMazz/LEAF_Semantic_Prompt_Search/README.md

 - learning metadata weights from user feedback
 - adding query filters for category, language, difficulty, or target model
 - saving the TF-IDF keyword index to disk
-- measuring latency per pipeline component
+- measuring latency separately for retrieval, reranking, and metadata scoring
-- adding a user interface for interactive search
+- improving the Streamlit interface with filters, saved searches, and result export
 - collecting real user click feedback for learning-to-rank